Frequently Asked Questions (FAQs)

 - All eligible organizations are considered based on their need and congruence with the program services, as well as their commitment to fully participate in all phases of the program over multiple years.

-- Onsite comprehensive consultations and off-site coaching with subject matter experts (SME) to support the hospital in positioning for population health of the future
+- Comprehensive consultations and coaching with subject matter experts (SME) to support the health care organization in positioning for population health of the future

 - One-on-one assistance in developing a Community Care Coordination (CCC) plan, which is crucial to managing population health in the future

 - A Community Champion is supported to assist leadership in developing the CCC plan

 - Telehealth resources available to support services development to include funding for equipment, hardware, software, training, and/or financial system development